Category Archives: Royal Deaths and Illnesses

 What happened to Balthasar Gérard?

 Gérard was brutally tortured.
 During the first night of his imprisonment, Gérard was hung on a pole and whipped.
 His wounds were covered with honey so that a goat would lick his skin with its shape tongue and scrape the skin away but the goat was uncooperative.
-Gérard’s hands and feet were then bound together to make his sleep difficult.
+Gérard’s hands and feet were bound together to make his sleep difficult.

 During the next three days, Gérard was hung on a pole with his hands tied behind his back.
 Then a 330-pound (150 kg) was attached to his big toes for thirty minutes.
-After the thirty minutes, Gérard was fitted with too-small shoes made of oiled, uncured leather and then he was placed before a fire.
+After the thirty minutes, Gérard was fitted with too-small shoes made of oiled, uncured leather and placed before a fire.
 When the shoes warmed up, they contracted, crushing his feet.
 The shoes were removed and his broiled skin was torn off.
 Next, torches were held under his armpits and he was then dressed in a shirt soaked in alcohol.
 Burning bacon fat was poured over him and sharp nails were stuck between the flesh and the nails of his hands and feet.
 Gérard is said to have remained calm during his torture and refused to answer any questions.

 Gérard’s trial was held on July 13, 1584.
 To make an example of him, he was sentenced to an extremely cruel execution.
 On July 14, 1584, Gérard was executed.
 His right hand, which committed the crime, was burned off with a red-hot iron.
 His flesh was torn from his bones with pincers in six different places.
 He was quartered and disemboweled alive.
-His heart torn from his chest and thrown in his face, and finally, he was beheaded.
+His heart was torn from his chest and thrown in his face, and finally, he was beheaded.

 Willem the Silent’s Funeral and Burial